Shadi-Sadie/Coursera-DataScience/Reproducible Research/Project 1-Week 2/Reproducible-Research-Project-1.md

 ## What is mean total number of steps taken per day?

-### Calculation number of step per day
+### 1\.
+Making a Histogram of the total number of steps taken each day

-I would like to calculate the total steps in two diffrent way
+I would like to start by calculating the total steps in two diffrent way

   - first way